miloszaw/objIdentify/README.md

 with a uniqe number for each image and the day the picture was taken, or it shoves them into variable.

 cnn() is a convoluted neural network that performes semantic segmentation.
 Each image from resizedDatasetBananas has a ground trouth label, the gTruth labels are located in the folder "PixelLabelData_2".
-Training of the model is done on a CUDA gpu to speed up processing time, if CUDA gpu is unavailable on your system then change the 'ExecutionEnvironment' to cpu.
+Training of the model is done on a CUDA GPU to speed up processing time, if CUDA GPU is unavailable on your system then change the 'ExecutionEnvironment' to cpu.
 The semanticseg method takes an image, it then runs the image trough the CNN and returns a semantic segmentation of the input image, the returned image is then overlayed with the gTruth labels.
 </br> </br>